internet-sicherheit/eco-blockchain-governance/technical/0005-node-technical-policies/README.md

 For the node to run optimally, certain requirements should be placed on the hardware.
-This is the only way to ensure that there is as little downtime as possible and that there is always sufficient power available for operation.
+This is the only way to ensure that there is as little downtime as possible and that there are sufficient resources available in the network.

 ## Examples & Best Practices